Five Secrets Your Divorce Lawyer Won't Tell You

 For this reason, you should read your retainer agreement carefully before you sign, to make sure you will get back any part of the retainer that your first attorney has not earned.
 You will also want to make sure that you are not close to a court-ordered deadline that might leave you scrambling to find a new attorney in time.

-Don’t be embarrassed to ask your attorney, “What can I do to keep my attorney fees down?”
+Don’t be embarrassed to ask when choosing your divorce lawyer, “What can I do to keep my attorney fees down?”
 Any attorney worth his or her salt will happily advise you on this score.
 Attorneys will, of course, bill you for the work they do on your behalf.
 But there are things that you can do that reduce both your lawyer’s workload and your bill, and you won’t know what they are until you ask.
 Common examples are communicating via email rather than phone, or gathering financial documents at the outset of the case so that the discovery process isn’t as time-consuming.

 One reason you should definitely ask your attorney about keeping your fees as low as possible is that they are likely to be higher than you expected, even so.
 It can feel embarrassing to admit to your lawyer that you are worried about money, but don’t be shy: not only has your attorney heard it before, almost every client who walks through that attorney’s door is worried about money.
 Divorce is expensive to start with, and you are now faced with the prospect of managing the expenses of a whole household, while losing a spouse’s income or services.